scorpido74/azure-docs.nl-nl/articles/service-fabric/service-fabric-containers-volume-logging-drivers.md

     cd ~/AzureFilesVolume
     ```

-2. Kopieer vervolgens het toepassings pakket naar het archief met installatie kopieën met de juiste waarden voor [ApplicationPackagePath] en [ImageStoreConnectionString]:
+2. Next, copy the application package to the image store  with the appropriate values for [ApplicationPackagePath] and [ImageStoreConnectionString]:

     ```powershell
     Copy-ServiceFabricApplicationPackage -ApplicationPackagePath [ApplicationPackagePath] -ImageStoreConnectionString [ImageStoreConnectionString] -ApplicationPackagePathInImageStore AzureFilesVolumePlugin